Learn to Write Flash Fiction

 During this fast-paced, two-day, fully online workshop we will:

-• Read and deconstruct two pieces of outstanding flash fiction, to see how they tick
+• Read and deconstruct two pieces of outstanding flash fiction, to see how they tick;

-• Work with the building blocks of character, setting, conflict, beginnings and endings
+• Work with the building blocks of character, setting, conflict, beginnings and endings;

-• Leverage our use of poetic devices and sensory detail
+• Leverage our use of poetic devices and sensory detail;

-• Learn techniques for revising and editing
+• Learn techniques for revising and editing; and

-• Discover where to submit our flash fiction
+• Discover where to submit our flash fiction.

 There will be plenty of discussion, tips and techniques, blocks of writing time and constructive feedback – and you will leave with one or more pieces of flash fiction, ready for polishing and submitting for publication.